crate/crate-jdbc/docs/getting-started.rst

 .. code-block:: xml

-    ...
     <dependencies>
-        ...
         <dependency>
             <groupId>io.crate</groupId>
             <artifactId>crate-jdbc</artifactId>
-            <version>...</version>
+            <version>2.6.0</version>
         </dependency>
     </dependencies>
-    ...

 Gradle
 ------

-If you're using `Gradle`_, you first need to add the Maven Central repository to your ``build.gradle`` file:
+If you're using `Gradle`_, you will need to add the Maven Central repository to your ``build.gradle`` file:

 .. code-block:: groovy

     repositories {
-        ...
         mavenCentral()
     }

-Then add ``crate-jdbc`` as a dependency, like so:
+Then, add ``crate-jdbc`` as a dependency:

 .. code-block:: groovy

     dependencies {
-        compile 'io.crate:crate-jdbc:...'
+        compile 'io.crate:crate-jdbc:2.6.0'
-        ...
     }

 Next steps